 Simon has held a number of positions in the HEAT organization since arriving in 1995 as an intern in the video room under current HEAT coach Erik Spoelstra.
+Prior to his most recent promotion he spent three seasons as the HEAT’s Director of Player Personnel.
 The St. Thomas University graduate has also served the HEAT as director of college/international scouting (2004-11), scout/director of college scouting (2003-04), scout (2002-03), scouting coordinator (2001-02), administrative assistant (1997-01) and basketball operations intern (1996-97) where he organized information for the NBA Draft which he has continued to do throughout his years with the HEAT.

 Smith previously served as head coach of the Rio Grande Valley Vipers for two seasons (2013-15) where he compiled a 57-43 (.570) record.

-In his first season with the Vipers, Smith led the team to a postseason berth after recording a 30-20 (.600) record and setting a then NBA D-League single-season record for most three-point field goal attempts per game at 45.3.
+In his first season with the Vipers, Smith led the team to a postseason berth after recording a 30-20 (.600) record and setting a then NBA G single-season record for most three-point field goal attempts per game at 45.3.
 The following season he posted a 27-23 (.540) record as his teams averaged an impressive 123.2 points per game in his two-season stint.

 Prior to entering the professional ranks, Smith served as the head coach at NCAA Division III Keystone College.
 The Giants were 39-16 (.709) in Smith’s two seasons at the helm and managed to reach the only two CSAC championship game appearances in school history.
 From 2002-11, Smith held numerous assistant coaching positions at Ithaca College, Allegheny College, SUNY Canton and St. Lawrence University.

-After concluding his playing career which spanned 623 career games (181 starts) and included stops in Miami, San Antonio, Minnesota, Denver, New York and Toronto, Carter served as assistant coach of the NBA D-League Austin Spurs for two seasons (2013-15) before joining George Karl’s staff as an assistant coach with the Sacramento Kings for the 2015-16 season.
+After concluding his playing career which spanned 623 career games (181 starts) and included stops in Miami, San Antonio, Minnesota, Denver, New York and Toronto, Carter served as assistant coach of the NBA G League’s Austin Spurs for two seasons (2013-15) before joining George Karl’s staff as an assistant coach with the Sacramento Kings for the 2015-16 season.
 Carter resides with his wife Cassie and their two sons, Devin and Joshua.

-In addition to his stint in Sioux Falls, Powell was signed by the HEAT on March 22, 2008 to a 10-day contract and later was re-signed for the remainder of the season on April 8 where he appeared in 11 games (four starts) with Miami and averaged 7.6 points, 4.0 rebounds, 1.6 assists and 27.6 minutes.
+In addition to his stint as a player in Sioux Falls, Powell was signed by the HEAT on March 22, 2008 to a 10-day contract and later was re-signed for the remainder of the season on April 8 where he appeared in 11 games (four starts) with Miami and averaged 7.6 points, 4.0 rebounds, 1.6 assists and 27.6 minutes.
 Additionally, his professional playing career spanned over nine seasons which included stops in the NBA, D-League, CBA, USBL and overseas.

 Upon his retirement in 2013, Powell served as the director of the South Dakota Basketball Network, which focuses on the development of AAU players, and as head coach of the Dakota Magic of the National Basketball League of America.
 Powell resides in South Dakota with his three children, Kaevon, Janiyah and Jamre.

+Dustin Schramm, entering his 17th season with the organization, serves as the team’s athletic trainer.
+Schramm is a full-time employee of Sanford Orthopedics & Sports Medicine and covers area high schools in the spring and fall.
 During the summer, he works with high school athletes from the surrounding area that are part of the Sanford POWER program, a program designed to provide athletes ages 11-adult with the unique training tools, environment and motivation needed to obtain their maximum athletic performance and to achieve their desired fitness goals.

 A native of Winner, South Dakota, Schramm graduated from Dakota Wesleyan in 1998 with a degree in Sports Medicine.
 While attending DWU, he served as a student athletic trainer for various athletic programs.
 Dustin and his wife, Lisa, reside in Sioux Falls with their twin boys, Kemmer and Dagen, daughter, Tierney and son, Bronson.
 He also has a son, Chase, who lives in North Carolina.